ljpengelen/lein-hash-assets/README.md

 ## Usage

-First, put `[lein-hash-assets "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj and provide a configuration of the following form:
+First, put `[com.github.ljpengelen/lein-hash-assets "0.1.0"]` into the `:plugins` vector of your project.clj and provide a configuration of the following form:

 ```
 :hash-assets {:source-root "resources/public"